cloudbees/terraform-aws-cloudbees-ci-eks-addon/blueprints/02-at-scale/README.md

    If successful, the Prometheus web service is available at `http://localhost:50001` and you can view the configured alerts for CloudBees CI.
 Additionally, check _Status_ > _Targets_ shows targets in `UP` status.

-3. Issue the following command to access Grafana dashboards at `localhost:50002`.
+3. Issue the following command to access Grafana URL.
 For the username, use `admin` and set the password using the `global_password` terraform variable:

    ```sh
    eval $(terraform output --raw grafana_dashboard)
    ```

-   If successful, the Grafana web service is available `http://localhost:50002`.

-   - For Jenkins Metrics Dashboards navigate to **Home > Dashboards > CloudBees CI**.
+  Explore Metrics Dashboards in **Home > Dashboards > CloudBees CI**.
 Then, select the controller pod to view the metrics.
 The following image shows metrics for team-b.

    ![CloudBees CI Dashboard](img/observability/cbci-dashboard.png)

+##### Jagger datasource

+1. Complete the installation of OpenTelemetry Tracing backend for CloudBees CI pipelines via browsing to **Manage Jenkins > System > OpenTelemetry > Visualization > Grafana > Advanced > Grafana > Tempo datasource identifier** and complete with the Datasource UUID.
+You can get this value from the Datasource URL e.g. `https://grafana.example.com/connections/datasources/edit/DATASOURCE_UUID`.

+2. For Pipeline Tracing, the recommended way is to click on the link `View pipeline with Grafana` from the pipeline run.
+This will open the Jagger Grafana Explorer with the pipeline trace.

+   ![CloudBees CI Tracing Example](img/observability/cbci-tracing-example.png)

-   - For Tracing Data, navigate to **Home > Explore > Select Tempo > Select `Query Type: Search`**.
+3. Additionally other System traces (and Pipeline tracing too) can be found from  **Home > Explore > Select Jagger > Select `Query Type: Search`**.
 Then, select the `service name: jenkins` and the desired `Span Name` to `Run Query`.
-The following image shows an example of the ws-cache pipeline build.

-   ![CloudBees CI Tracing Example](img/observability/cbci-tracing-example.png)

 > [!NOTE]
 > Grafana Ingress can be enabled as explained in Issue [#165](https://github.com/cloudbees/terraform-aws-cloudbees-ci-eks-addon/issues/165), but currently is incompatible with `terrafrom destroy`.

+##### Loki datasource

+Bla, bla, bla

-#### Logs
+#### Fluent Bit - CloudWatch Logs

 For application logs, Fluent Bit acts as a router.